ms/buildtogether.tech/src/important/index.md

 But, somehow, Silicon Valley didn't get the memo…
 </blockquote>

-I spent two years working for a data visualization startup.
+I spent two years at a data visualization startup.
 Three months before our first release, the head of development "asked" us to start coming in on Saturdays.
 We were already pulling one late night a week at that point